 “dedicated docket” program in response to the rise of unease of families and children at the southern border.

-The program is established across 11 cities,
+Established across 11 cities,

 Including Los Angeles and its goal was to resolve cases,

-“more expeditiously and fairly.”
+“more fast and fairly.”

-The program pushes judges to resolve cases within 300 days,
+The program pushes judges to resolve cases within 300 days

-The docket has caused issues for many asylum seekers and created obstacles leading to higher rates of deportation.
+The docket has caused issues for many asylum seekers and created obstacles leading to higher rates

-Meaning they are monitored with an ankle bracelet or tracked through a phone application.
+monitored with an ankle bracelet or tracked through a phone application.